LearnOnDemandSystems/docs/tms/tms-administrators/tms-fundamentals/custom-landing-page.md

+---
+title: "How do I have users land on a custom page when logging in?"
+isPublished: true
+---

 # How do I have users land on a custom page when logging in?

 If your organization has site in the TMS (a custom URL), you can choose where your students and administrators will land when they sign in.
 There can be a landing page for your students and a different one for your administrators.